Do Skunks Eat Toads

 At a closer look, the nutrient-rich nature of toads supports the skunk’s lifestyle.
 Skunks benefit greatly from incorporating these amphibians into their diet.

-Find out more about Fruits and Vegetables + Skunk Diet and Feeding Habits by exploring this related topic.
+Interested in more about Fruits and Vegetables + Skunk Diet and Feeding Habits?
+Here's an article you might find helpful.
 Can You Feed Grapes to Skunks?

 Natural Predatory Instincts